worldsu007/ios-docs-samples/dialogflow/stopwatch/README.md

 ```
 firebase deploy —only functions
 ```
-- For your "App Engine Default Service Account" add the following role `Service Account Token Creator` Role. ([For more info on: how to add roles to a Service Account](https://cloud.google.com/iam/docs/granting-roles-to-service-accounts#granting_access_to_a_service_account_for_a_resource))
+- For your "App Engine Default Service Account" add the following IAM role: `Service Account Token Creator` . ([For more info on: how to add roles to a Service Account](https://cloud.google.com/iam/docs/granting-roles-to-service-accounts#granting_access_to_a_service_account_for_a_resource))

 - For more info please refer (https://firebase.google.com/docs/functions/get-started).